jam1garner/binrw/binrw/doc/performance.md

 | `Vec<i128>`          | yes  | no    |
 | `[u8; N]`            | no   | yes   |
 | `Box<[u8]>`          | no   | yes   |

+# Avoid random access patterns

+Reading data non-sequentially may reduce the effectiveness of hardware prefetching and cause read buffers to be flushed prematurely and excessively.

+See the [`file_ptr`](binrw::file_ptr) documentation for details on how to improve performance by avoiding extra seeking when parsing offset tables.